itzmeanjan/vectorized-rescue-prime/README.md

 ## Motivation

 I've already implemented ZkSTARK-friendly Rescue Prime Hash function for 64-bit prime field `2^64 - 2^32 + 1`, using SYCL/ DPC++, targeting accelerators, running in Data Parallel environments.
 But in that implementation Rescue Hash state is represented in terms of array of 12 field elements.
 So I can't make use of vector intrinsics for operating on state, while applying Rescue permutation rounds.
 Anyway Rescue Prime hash function itself is not parallel, so it's only useful if we've lots of same width input to operate on, we can offload computation onto accelerators.
 Which is why I decided to take advantage of available vector intrinsics for representing and operating on Rescue Hash state.
 But note, Rescue Hash function has a fixed state width of 12 and in OpenCL, I can't have a vector of length 12.
 So instead I'm using `ulong16`, which is a 16-element wide vector with each element being unsigned 64-bit integer, for representing hash state.
 This comes with an extra cost, as you've guessed.
 When I've M x N -many independent Rescue Prime Hashes to be computed, each of those M x N -many OpenCL work-items need to spend 4 * 64 bits = 256-bits for padding Rescue Hash state, so that I can use `ulong16`, but only first 12 elements are useful.
 I'm required to waste M x N x 32 -bytes of memory, when computing M x N -many independent hashes.
 But computation itself should be fast, because when using vector intrinsics for operating on Hash state, OpenCL device compiler should generate machine code which can make use of SIMD instructions very well.

+As an application of Rescue Prime Hash function, I've implemented OpenCL accelerated Merkle Tree Construction function, where tree leaves are expected and all intermediate nodes are computed in parallel ( though somewhat involved due to complicated data dependency )

 > [64-bit Prime field](https://github.com/itzmeanjan/ff-gpu/blob/2c78ddf2cf4ff2d1b678e811761d0f06a4c42f73/include/ff_p.hpp#L4-L7) of interest.